 - You will get some beautiful prints with you, which can be used for bookbinding or other creative projects.

-- All materials including different paper for sample printing and 3 sheets of A3 kozopapir are included in the price.
+- All materials are included in the price.

-- Get in comfortable clothes.
-Artist kits are available in the room.
+- There are artist kits available in the room.

-- There will be tea, coffee and bubble water and snakcs available.
+- Tea, coffee and bubble water and snacks will be available.